riclampreia/thortful/README.md

 Jackson-annotations (from fasterxml) 2.14.2
 IntelliJ as IDE

+Project structure:
+- Parent pom linked with spring boot starter parent
+- thortful-bom (base of materials) -> To aggregate all the library versions
+- thortful-app -> API with RestController and custom PexelsClient

 Steps to run:
 - Maven commands to clean and compile
 - Run main application